greydongilmore/afids-clinical/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This companion repository is for the preprint **Application of the anatomical fiducials framework to a clinical dataset of patients with Parkinson’s disease**.
+This companion repository is for the article **Application of the anatomical fiducials framework to a clinical dataset of patients with Parkinson’s disease**.

 ### Built With